Reeds-github/Hero-Mode/README.md

 <b><h3>Installation for Wii/Wii U:</h3></b>

-1. Download "Hero Mode Demo v2.rar"
+1. Download "Hero Mode Demo.zip"
 2. Open up "<b>xdeltaUI.exe</b>"
 3. For "Patch" you're going to want to find the "<b>game.xdelta</b>" file.
 4. For "Source File" you want to locate the ISO (<b>md5 of db9a997a617ee03bbc32336d6945ec02</b>)